-Ed has over 23 years' experience within the wider natural resources industry.
+Ed has over 24 years' experience within the wider natural resources industry.
 He started his career with SAMAX Gold in Tanzania before going on to work in equity research and corporate finance roles, and then serving as fund manager for Altus Capital Limited's two mining funds.
 More recently he served as Head of Business Development at London-listed Amara Mining plc, managing the process that led to the company's acquisition.
+Ed is currently head of business development at Brazilian gold producer Serabi Gold plc (AIM:SRB and TSE:SBI).

-Ed is deemed independent for the purposes of corporate governance by virtue of the Company considering him to be of independent character and judgement.
+Ed is deemed independent for the purpose of corporate governance by virtue of the Company considering him to be of independent character and judgement.